abraunegg/onedrive/docs/known-issues.md

 **Explanation:**

-The client is heavily dependant on Curl and OpenSSL to perform the activities with the Microsoft OneDrive service.
+The client is heavily dependent on Curl and OpenSSL to perform the activities with the Microsoft OneDrive service.
 Generally, when this issue occurs, the following is found in the HTTPS Debug Log:
 ```
 OpenSSL SSL_read: SSL_ERROR_SYSCALL, errno 104
 ```